fire1/TransistorTester/libraries/Adafruit_GFX/README.txt

      https://github.com/ehubin/Adafruit-GFX-Library/tree/master/Img2Code

 -  drawXBitmap function
-   You can use the GIMP photo editor to save a .xbm file and use the array saved in the file to draw a bitmap with the drawXBitmap function.
+   You can use the GIMP photo editor to save a .xbm file and use the array saved in the file to lcdDraw a bitmap with the drawXBitmap function.
 See the pull request here for more details:
      https://github.com/adafruit/Adafruit-GFX-Library/pull/31